ddgae2/network/ReadME.md

      a.
 IS_SUCCESSFUL column.

-    what variable(s) that are considered to be the features for your model
+    what variable(s) that are considered to be the features for your model?

      b. every column except the drop.